Skip to main content

 The Guilt Trip Script

 We have all been subjected to guilt trips by our parents, children, teachers, friends, or other loved ones.
 In a guilt trip, people close to you may use guilt to manipulate you into doing things they want you to do.
-The usual script for this is, “If you don’t do X, then I or some else important to you will feel Y,” where “X” is what the guilt-inducer is trying to get you to do, and “Y” are the bad consequences of you not doing those things.
+The usual script for this is, “If you don’t do X, then I or someone else important to you will feel Y,” where “X” is what the guilt-inducer is trying to get you to do, and “Y” are the bad consequences of you not doing those things.
 For example, “If you don’t call me every day, then I would feel that you don’t care about me.”
 Other ways by which people induce guilt include the following (Dyer, 1995):

-• Taking a victim’s position – “I am the one who suffered in this relationship and now you do this to me.”
+• Taking a victim’s position – “I am the one who suffered in this relationship, and now you do this to me.”

 • Evoking guilt by highlighting one’s illness – “Never mind my bad back, I can do this.”